 Car(e)y as a British surname was most numerous in Somerset (1841 Census: 213 Carey, 302 Cary), and probably derives from one of several Cary places on the River Cary there.
-Devon, where the surname also occurs historically, has a locality so named on the Cornish border.
+Devon, where the surname also occurs historically, has a locality so named, on the River Carey, on the Cornish border.
 The names are Old European/pre-Celtic and probably mean 'stony/hard' from OEur -'karisa' (Wattts, Cambridge 2003).
 Examples: Sanson de Cari, Devon, 1198.
 Philip de Kary, Somerset 1203.
 (Feet of Fines).
-Yet another possible origin is Cornish (as in Carey Tor, Bodmin Moor): e.g. Ede Cary, St. Just, 1556 and Eduardus Careye, St. Ewe, 1665, Cornwall.
+Another origin may be Cornish, with a like etymology, as in Carey Tor, Bodmin Moor: e.g. Ede Cary, St. Just, 1556 and Eduardus Careye, St. Ewe, 1665, Cornwall.
 And yet another origin is the Pembrokeshire place Carew (Welsh Caeriw- fort by the yew) which also occurs in similar location names in Cornwall.

-Irish immigration accounts for perhaps most British bearers.
+Irish immigration must account for many British bearers.
 Current British telephone directories show highest numbers of Carey located in areas of Irish immigration: Greater London (320), Greater Manchester & Lancashire (272), Kent (163), West Yorkshire (145) and West Midlands (145).

 Y-DNA Research on Car(e)y